Battle on the Irpin River: Political situation

-The Kingdom of Galicia–Volhynia attracted Gediminas' attention early on; he attacked Brest in 1315 and arranged marriage between his son Liubartas and Euphemia, daughter of Andrew of Galicia.
+The Kingdom of Galicia–Volhynia attracted Gediminas' attention early on; he attacked Brest in 1315 and arranged a marriage between his son Liubartas and Euphemia, daughter of Andrew of Galicia.
 After the attack in 1315, the Principality allied with the Teutonic Order, a long-standing Lithuanian enemy.
 A link between this alliance and the Lithuanian attack was suggested by Bronisław Włodarski.
-Galicia–Volhynia was also a rich land and offered access further south to Kyiv.
+Galicia–Volhynia was also a rich land and offered access further south to Kiev.
 Letters of Gediminas from 1323 would suggest that commercial rivalry was a contributing factor in the attack.
 There were no known attacks by the Teutonic Knights on Lithuania between July 1320 and March 1322, which could indicate the peace mentioned in the chronicle.
 There was an attack on Lithuania by the Golden Horde in 1325; historians Feliks Shabuldo and Romas Batūra interpreted it as a direct reprisal for the Lithuanian expansion.
 The Lithuanian takeover of Cherkasy, Kaniv, Putyvl probably refers to a campaign led by Vytautas in 1392.

 It is known that brothers Andrew and Leo of Galicia–Volhynia died sometime between May 1321 and May 1323.
 However, their death did not bring Lithuanian control to Galicia–Volhynia.
 The brothers did not have a male heir and were succeeded by Bolesław Jerzy II of Mazovia, son of their sister Maria, and not by Liubartas.
 Bolesław Jerzy was poisoned in 1340 bringing about the prolonged Galicia–Volhynia Wars that split the territory between the Grand Duchy of Lithuania and Kingdom of Poland.
 Contemporary sources also do not indicate that the brothers were slain by the Lithuanians.
 Swiss chronicler John of Winterthur recorded that they were poisoned by their rebellious subjects.
-In a letter to Pope John XXII, Polish King Władysław I the Elbow-high lamented that the death of Andrew and Leo left Poland vulnerable to an attack from the Golden Horde and made no mention of the Lithuania aggression.
+In a letter to Pope John XXII, Polish King Władysław I the Elbow-high lamented that the death of Andrew and Leo left Poland vulnerable to an attack from the Golden Horde, and made no mention of a Lithuanian aggression.